Make homemade gremolata with garden herbs

 Many coloured foods

 There is strong research that those enjoying many coloured foods on a daily basis have a 33% lower all-cause of death.
 That's massive and reason enough for being more adventurous in the kitchen.
-In any case condiments like this taste so good and will enhance almost any dish.
+In any case condiments like this gremolata taste so good and will enhance almost any dish.

 Phytonutrients like folate, limonin and the allicin in garlic are more readily absorbed in the presence of fats; so we often will take our homemade gremolata a step further.